kderer/wallet-ms/README.md

 Repository consists of two projects:
 1. **wallet-ms-core**<br>
-This is the core service library where database interactions and business logic are implemented.
+This is the core service library where database interactions and business logic are implemented.<br>
 Having a separated library project will provide code re-usability and easier maintenance.
 2. **wallet-ms-rest**<br>
 A spring boot web application which basically handles REST API request utilizing the core service library.